AWS-FCJ-ECS-Workshop/Amazon-ECS-Immersion-Day/storage/content/3-verify-efs-volume/_index.md

 pre: "<b> 3. </b>"
 ---

-After integrating Amazon EFS with Amazon ECS, verify the mounted EFS volume functionality.
-Initially, the application displays broken image icons because the EFS volume is empty.
-Access the application URL using:
+After integrating Amazon EFS with Amazon ECS, verify that the EFS volume is properly mounted and functioning.
+Initially, the application shows broken image icons because the EFS volume is empty.
+To access the application, retrieve and use the Application Load Balancer URL:

 ```bash
 export RETAIL_ALB=$(aws elbv2 describe-load-balancers --name retail-store-ecs-ui \